The changing world order: threats to globalization

-During the post Cold War era, globalisation saw a boom in popularity with many of the restrictions imposed after the WWI era stripped, opening up borders to opportunities not previously known.
-However, the pace of globalisation has slowed since the early 2000s.
+During the post Cold War era, globalization saw a boom in popularity with many of the restrictions imposed after the WWI era stripped, opening up borders to opportunities not previously known.
+However, the pace of globalization has slowed since the early 2000s.
 What lies behind this slowdown, and how does it impact the growing number of international businesses today?

-It’s no secret that the inclination towards globalisation saw a rapid increase since the 1970s but has since slowed compared to its heyday.
-The Future of Global Trade report quotes the Economist in labelling this phenomenon ‘slowbalisation’, but why has this occurred?
+It’s no secret that the inclination towards globalization saw a rapid increase since the 1970s but has since slowed compared to its heyday.
+The Future of Global Trade report quotes the Economist in labeling this phenomenon ‘slowbalization’, but why has this occurred?

 There are several reasons: